MitocGroup/www/views/blog/posts/2019/09/my-architecture-aws-control-tower-vs-aws-landing-zone.md

 My Architecture: AWS Control Tower vs AWS Landing Zone

 # Intro
 Both Control Tower and Landing Zone help set up and manage secure multi-account AWS environments.
 Which one should customers use?
-Let’s take a closer look and figure out together.
+Let's take a closer look and figure out together.

 ---